 - Passwords that are at least 8 characters long where possible containing letters and numbers are used to access nursery computers, laptops and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for nursery-owned equipment (see our [online safety policy/ICT policy/acceptable use agreement/policy on acceptable use]) - Where the nursery needs to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and is adequately protected - Confidential paper records will be kept in a locked filing cabinet, locked cupboard, drawer or safe, with restricted access. - Confidential paper records will not be left unattended or in clear view anywhere with general access. - Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off site. - Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted.
-Teaching staff are provided with encrypted memory stick by the nursery as necessary. - All electronic devices are password-protected to protect the information on the device in case of theft. - Where possible, the nursery enables electronic devices to allow the remote blocking or deletion of data in case of theft. - Staff will not use their personal laptops or computers for nursery purposes if it involves the identifiable data of pupils, staff member or any other stake holder. - All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password.
+Staff and pupils are reminded to change their passwords at regular intervals - Passwords must be kept confidential and must not be made disclosed to another person on IT system without the permission of the SLT - Forgotten passwords should be reported to the ICT lead or person/company responsible for IT as appropriate.
+On restoration passwords should be changed. - Passwords should be remembered and only written down if they can be stored securely and out of context. - Passwords should not be left in the view of others or cctv image capture technology. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for nursery-owned equipment (see our [online safety policy/ICT policy/acceptable use agreement/policy on acceptable use]) - Where the nursery needs to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and is adequately protected - Confidential paper records will be kept in a locked filing cabinet, locked cupboard, drawer or safe, with restricted access. - Confidential paper records will not be left unattended or in clear view anywhere with general access. - Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off site. - Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted: teaching staff are provided with encrypted memory stick by the nursery.

-- Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - Circular emails to parents/carers/guardians, are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - When sending confidential information by fax, staff will always check that the recipient is correct before sending. - Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
+- All electronic devices are password-protected to protect the information on the device in case of theft. - Where possible, the nursery enables electronic devices to allow the remote blocking or deletion of data in case of theft. - Staff will not use their personal laptops or computers for nursery purposes if it involves the identifiable data of pupils, staff member or any other stake holder. - All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - When sending confidential information by fax, staff will always check that the recipient is correct before sending. - Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
 The person taking the information from the nursery premises accepts full responsibility for the security of the data.